December 5, 2002: Cupertino says it served its millionth unique customer in the Apple Store online, marking a significant milestone for the company.

 See you in Dell

-Apple — like the rest of the computing world — witnessed Dell’s success using this strategy in the 1990s.
-Michael Dell famously dissed Apple, saying that if he was running the company, he would shut it down and return the money to shareholders.
+Apple — like the rest of the computing world — witnessed Dell Computer Corporation’s success using this strategy in the early 1990s.
+Dell founder and CEO Michael Dell famously dissed Apple, saying that if he was running the company, he would shut it down and return the money to shareholders.

 Perhaps motivated partly by wanting to turn the tables on Michael Dell (we know that comment irked Jobs), the Apple CEO personally oversaw the development of the online Apple Store.
 And he undertook the project with his typically blunt, perfectionist manner.
 As Jobs said during an Apple keynote, referring to Dell’s “rude” comment, “We’re coming after you, buddy!”